 UC is a Philanthropy Exchange and a giving platform which facilitates contributions in the form of 1.Volunteering(Shram Daan), 2.In Kind Donations(Vastu Daan), 3.Waste Donations (Kachra Daan) and 4.Financial(PostPay) Donations(Dhan Daan).
 UC’s objective is to generate Resources for Result oriented social work, primarily in the area of Healthcare and also in the areas of Education and Environment.
-The work at UC is almost entirely led by dedicated volunteers and undertaken in a very collaborative model with other NPOs and Public Institutions.
-The work at UC has been supported by both Institutional and Individual Donors.
+The work at UC is led by dedicated volunteers and undertaken in a very collaborative model with many NPOs and Public Institutions, and supported by both Institutional and Individual Donors.

 Arogya Seva - Health for All (ASHA)

 UC’s work in Health Care: UC's goal is to support free Healthcare providers to be the most Caring and Cutting Edge Healthcare service providers.
 Besides saving lives and improving quality of life for several lakhs of people, the services from these institutions help to secure their livelihoods from the extremely high cost care available from alternate providers.

 To supplement our ongoing efforts in the area of Primary Health, UC extends support for Telehealth Services to a few Free Healthcare Service providers in Primary Care and Tertiary Care.
 This service is enabled by Health4All, a Free and Open Source Software developed and deployed by volunteers at UC.
 This facility currently supports about 600 calls per day.